SEND (Special Educational Needs and Disabilites)

 A child with special needs will be placed on the Special Educational Needs register and an individual education plan produced.
 The extra help a child receives will vary according to need.
 This ranges from extra help in the classroom from a teacher or assistant teacher to a formal assessment.
 If further help is needed, the Academy's Special Educational Needs and Disabilities Coordinator (SENDCo) may ask for advice from other relevant agencies including the Educational Psychology Service, Learning Support and Behaviour Support service.
 At all steps we consult fully with parents.
 Our academy SENDCo, Miss M Parkin is always pleased to talk to parents if they have any concerns.

-The Academy's SEND policy which conforms to the Government's Code of Practice can be accessed using this link.
+The Academy's SEND policy and Information Report which conforms to the Government's Code of Practice can be accessed using this link.

 The North Lincolnshire Local Offer can be reached from this link

 We welcome all children to Epworth including those with disabilities.
 The academy complies with all legislation to ensure that all children are fully included and have equality of opportunity.
 Parents of children with disabilities should apply in the usual way.
 The academy will work with Health Services, Learning Support and other agencies to determine the level of support a child will need and risk assessments will be completed before the child starts.